Dorte (name)

 Dorte (and its variants Dorthe and Dort(h)ea) is a feminine given name which is mostly used in Denmark.
-The name is Danish variant of Greek given name Dorothea and is a combination of the words gift and god.
+The name is the Danish variant of Greek given name Dorothea and is a combination of the words gift and god.
 Its German variant is Dörte and its English version is Dorothy.

 Notable people with the name are as follows: